 The thoracic spine is the most inflexible area of the back.
 Ribs attached to the vertebra give protection and support to vital body organs.
-Because of the inflexibility, muscles are more prone to get tight and knot up.
+Because of the inflexibility, and weak muscles, knots are prone to built up.

 Exercises like these DO NOT FIX the problem

-IT FEELS LIKE THE SHOULDER BLADES ARE STUCK TO THE BACK!
+IT FEELS LIKE MY SHOULDER BLADES ARE STUCK TO MY BACK!

-When these muscles get tight, they pull the shoulder blade closer IN toward the chest and not allow for proper motion of either the shoulder blade or the arm.
+When these muscles get tight, they pull the shoulder blade forward INtoward the chest not allowing for proper motion of either the shoulder blade or the arm.

 Sitting at a computer for hours every day, constantly looking down at your mobile device cause the muscles to thin and weaken.
 They respond by building muscle knots for stability.
 The root cause is inflexibility of the thoracic spine.
 Lost is the NORMAL give-and- take motion in the back.

-LOSS OF MOTION IN THE SHOULDER BLADES IS CAUSED BY CHRONIC FORWARD HEAD FLEXION AND INFLEXIBILITY OF THE THORACIC SPINE.
+LOSS OF MOTION IN THE SHOULDER BLADES IS CAUSED BY A CHRONIC FORWARD HEAD AND INFLEXIBILITY OF THE THORACIC SPINE.

 IT CAN ALSO CAUSE REAL PROBLEMS FOR YOUR SHOULDERS.